sharismlab/Pyweibo/README.md

 Command details are available using help

     python pyweibo.py -h

+### Examples

+Retrieve all comments from an URL

+    python pyweibo.py api -a comments -u http://www.weibo.com/1701401324/zeoBquVKi

 You can also use use the bash wrapper on Linux system